helium/HIP/0019-third-party-manufacturers.md

 Hotspots in perpetuity.
 If possible, we suggest the Helium Foundation open-source as much of the software around this process as possible, so future manufacturers don’t need to reinvent the wheel.

-As of February 2022, manufacturers are expected to have their own mobile or web app as the primary interface for onboarding a new Hotspot.
+As of February 2022, manufacturers must have their own mobile or web app as the primary interface for onboarding a new Hotspot.
 Helium released an example app [as open source](https://github.com/helium/hotspot-app) which can be updated or forked by a third party manufacturer.